eve-esa/data-scraping/README.md

 ## Usage

-### Local testing
+### Testing
-For the local usage with testing purposes, please create a `.env` file in the root of the project with the following content:
+For the usage with testing purposes, please create a `.env` file in the root of the project with the following content:
 ```bash
 AWS_URL="http://localhost:9101"
 AWS_REGION="us-east-1"